 Businesses adjust marketing and sales tactics all the time to target different customer demographics.
 Likewise, fraudsters have also taken this approach to conduct consumer fraud.
-The online fraud landscape is full of specialized types of targeted attacks against certain populations, referred to as generational fraud.
+The online fraud landscape is full of specialized types of targeted attacks (sometimes involving Deepfakes and synthetic media) against certain populations, referred to as generational fraud.
 Fraud and identity theft is no longer a one-size-fits-all approach.

 While technology has become a core part of our daily lives, it’s evident that different generations interact with technology in different ways.
 Fraudsters have become extremely proficient in understanding the inherent behavioral differences between different generations.
 By tailoring their tactics, they’re able to reach a larger number of victims quicker and more efficiently.
 Strategies are very specific in how and when they approach their victims to scam them.

 The various ways fraud victims are attacked vary by generation.
 According to the Javelin report 2021 Identity Fraud Study: Shifting Angles, millennials experience financial crime more often through text scams promising rewards, or peer-to-peer (P2P) transfer confirmations.
 Boomers, on the other hand, have a higher chance of receiving robocalls disguised as healthcare providers, or as the infamous car warranty update scheme.
 Scammers understand that they’re able to achieve higher success when using mediums that are more familiar to their targeted victims.

 In this article, we’ll go through the various types of fraud tactics that fraudsters are using to attack different generational demographics, and the effects of financial fraud on your business.

 1: Gen Z